Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesColonial EraSettlements & Settlers.
 In addition, it is included in the The Colonial Dames of America series list.

 Location.
 40° 15.373′ N, 76° 52.744′ W. Marker is in Harrisburg, Pennsylvania, in Dauphin County.
 It is in Downtown Harrisburg.
-Marker is on South Front Street east of Mary Street, on the right when traveling east.
+It is on South Front Street east of Mary Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 213 S Front St, Harrisburg PA 17104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-John Harris (here, next to this marker); John Harris / Simon Cameron Mansion (a few steps from this marker); John Harris Sr. Grave Site (a few steps from this marker); Harrisburg's Grand Review of Black Troops (within shouting distance of this marker); John Harris Mansion (within shouting distance of this marker); John Harris, Sr., and the Mulberry Tree
+At least 8 other markers are within walking distance of this marker: John Harris (here, next to this marker); John Harris / Simon Cameron Mansion (a few steps from this marker); John Harris Sr. Grave Site (a few steps from this marker); Harrisburg's Grand Review of Black Troops (within shouting distance of this marker); John Harris Mansion (within shouting distance of this marker); John Harris, Sr., and the Mulberry Tree

 Paid Advertisement